Applying to a DAUS or Graduate program for Spring? Good news—you have extra time! The updated application deadline is December 15.

 Comparably Priced to Community Colleges

 NYU SPS’ associate degrees are affordably and competitively priced compared to community colleges.
 If you are Pell/TAP eligible, your degree may be low or no cost.
-With seamless credit transfers into our associate and bachelor’s degrees, you can earn your degree faster—reducing time and cost.
+With seamless credit transfers into our associate degrees, you can earn your degree faster—reducing time and cost.

 What You’ll Study

-Liberal Arts Core Curriculum
+Liberal Arts Core

-Information Systems Requirements
+Information Systems Core

 Where You’ll Go